joelhawksley/identity/components/slides.md

 # [fit] Rails @ GitHub

-^ GitHub is a Rails monolith that is just turned 11 years old.
+^ GitHub is a Rails monolith that just turned 11 years old.

 ---